RetroIndieJosh/shift/doc/ShiftSpec.md

         property
 ```

+### Built In Variables and Constants

+- `CURROOM` name of the current room
+- `HELDCOUNT` number of items currently held
+- `TARGET` name of the currently targeted item or "nothing" if null
+- `[room name].ITEMCOUNT` the number of items in `room name`
+- `[item name].FLOOR` count of the given `item name` in the current room
+- `[item name].HELD` count of the given `item name` carried by the player

 ### Comments

-Comments begin with a `#` and run to the end of the line.
-These can be started after the beginning of the line.
+Comments begin with `#` and run to the end of the line.
+These can be placed after commands.

 ```python
 # This is a full line comment
 room Kitchen # this is a comment about the kitchen
 ```

-There are no multiline comments.
+Multiline comments are not supported.

 ## Game Block

-The top level of the script defines game properties:
+The script's top level defines game properties:

 - `author` the game author
 - `intro` text to display when the game begins
+- `itemtype [name]` defines an item type, identical to item block except:
+    - `state` is invalid
+    - `take` is defined automatically (default null)
+    - `use` applies to the entire collection as a single item
+    - new key `plural` define name when referring to quantity > 1 of this itemtype
+    - all instances combine in inventory, i.e. taking 5 bullets when carrying 7 results in one item `bullets (12)`
+    - all description entries apply to any collection of the `itemtype`
 - `room [name]` start a room block with given `name`
 - `title` the game title
+- `var [name] [#]` define a global integer variable with default value `#`

 ## Room Block